srgantmoomoo/postman/README.md

 - esc to close the clickgui 0_0.

 **building** <br />
-the commands you need are... <br />
+the commands you need are...
 1. gradlew unpackPanelStudio <br />
 2. gradlew setupDecompWorkspace <br />
 3. gradlew eclipse (for eclipse) <br />